 There are plenty of examples of grassroots campaigns that have made a big impact, and we’ll talk about some of those nonprofit campaigns later on in this blog post.

 SO WHAT MAKES THE BEST NONPROFIT MARKETING CAMPAIGNS?

 So what makes a campaign great?
 Is it creative ads?
 Search engine optimization?
 An engaging website?
 The best social media posts?
 Great content marketing?
 Passionate volunteers?

-When you’re running a nonprofit campaign, one of your main goals should be to raise awareness for your cause.
+When you’re running a nonprofit campaign, one of your main goals should be raising awareness for your cause.
 When you drive awareness, you can also increase donations, volunteerism, and support for your nonprofit.

-There are a number of ways to raise awareness for your nonprofit campaign.
+There are a number of ways to make people more aware of your nonprofit campaign.
 You can use traditional methods like print ads or billboards, or you can use digital methods like online ads, social media, or email marketing.
 You can also get creative and use content marketing or guerilla marketing techniques to get people talking about your campaign.

 This usually means finding creative ways to connect with your target audience, which is often new donors to raise money for your cause.
-Things like social media and video marketing user-generated content can raise awareness and they don’t require a lot of money.
+Things like social media and video marketing user-generated content can educate and make people aware of your cause and they don’t require a lot of money.

 Some popular methods for raising funds and awareness include:

 - Hosting a fundraiser or other in-person events

 - Creating an awareness day or week